Top 5 Wedding Gifts for the Kitchen

 Newly married couples are often starting fresh, so kitchen items are a necessity, and they're among the most preferred gifts for the wedding.
-These are the best kitchen gifts to give the bride and groom to help them get started on their new life together.
+These are the best kitchen gifts to help the bride and groom get started on their new life together.

-Cookware: What would a kitchen be without pots and pans?
+What would a kitchen be without pots and pans?
 A quality cookware set can really make a difference when the new couple is setting up their home.
-Although things like specialty appliances are fun, the couple will need some basics first.
-When purchasing a cookware set, look for one that provides a variety of items.
-A good set should include a small frying pan, a large frying pan, a sauce pot, and a stock pot.
+The couple will need some basics first, so look for a cookware set that provides a variety of items.
+A good set should include a small frying pan, a large saute pan, a sauce pot, and a stock pot.

-Flatware: Flatware is a traditional wedding gift and a necessary one.
+Flatware is a traditional wedding gift and a necessary one.
 Newlyweds will need a casual set for everyday use, and they may also want both a formal flatware set they can use when entertaining guests on special occasions.
-Regardless of the type of set you are looking to purchase, make sure you consider the weight of the metal, the design and style, and the number of place settings.
+Regardless of the type of set you are looking to purchase, make sure you consider the weight of the metal, the design, and the number of place settings.

-Kitchen accessories: If you are looking to have your gift stand out, consider giving something like personalized aprons or dish towels, perhaps a romantic picnic basket for two, or even a mini chocolate fountain.
+If you're looking to have your gift stand out, consider giving something like personalized aprons or dish towels, perhaps a romantic picnic basket for two, or even a mini chocolate fountain.
 If you want to give something personal and fun, look for wedding gifts that fall into the category of want instead of need.
 Since most couples start with just the household basics, they will appreciate getting a few non-necessity items.